threefoldfoundation/www_threefold_io/content/blog/a_million_nodes/index.md

 </br>

 For years, the ThreeFold team and community have been quietly building the foundation.
-The grid today is a clear collective demonstration that all of this is possible.
 The technology is proven.
 The network is live.
-And the momentum is growing.
+And the world needs what we have been building.

 </br>

+The grid today is a clear collective demonstration that all of this is possible.
 Scaling to a million nodes is an ambitious goal – but it’s also an invitation.
 An invitation to co-create a digital world where power is distributed, opportunity is shared, and progress belongs to everyone.

 </br>